 Location: Underway to Barbados

-About two weeks ago, I was on bow watch with my fellow shipmate and friend, Helen L. ‘This is not what I expected sailing to be’, I said as we both stared off into the calm blue Atlantic sea.
-Helen trying to speak over the motor responded, ‘Yeah I expected crazy waves and rain.’
+About two weeks ago, I was on bow watch with my fellow shipmate and friend, Helen L. ‘This is not what I expected sailing to be,’ I said as we both stared off into the calm blue Atlantic sea.
+Helen trying to speak over the motor, responded, ‘Yeah, I expected crazy waves and rain.’
 We both looked at each other and back into the unruffled water with anticipation for some aggressive weather and unceasing excitement.
-I can confidently say that Poseidon heard our voices and summoned the sea and waves upon us, because only within a couple of weeks, I was being shot out of my bed due to the vigorous waves.
-Last night’s watch verified it all as my team (Ben G., Katie B., Rob V., Eli S., Rachel B. and Josh M., Marina K., Bryant T.) was split up throughout the deck to monitor and adjust the sails due to the changing weather.
+I can confidently say that Poseidon heard our voices and summoned the sea and waves upon us because only within a couple of weeks, I was being shot out of my bed due to the vigorous waves.
+Last night’s watch verified it all as my team (Ben G., Katie B., Rob V., Eli S., Rachel B., Josh M., Marina K., and Bryant T.) was split up throughout the deck to monitor and adjust the sails due to the changing weather.
 ‘Someone grab the topping lift!’
-Rachel quickly and confidently scurried to adjust the topping lift, but just as she reached for the line, our boat heeled about 45 and she swung like Tarzan and gracefully kurplunked onto the ground.
+Rachel quickly and confidently scurried to adjust the topping lift, but just as she reached for the line, our boat heeled about 45, and she swung like Tarzan and gracefully kerplunk onto the ground.
 ‘I give up!’
 Rachel yelled.
-Even though she was so frustrated with balancing as the waves were coming over the caprail, she finished her job diligently.
-Go Rachel go!
+Even though she was so frustrated with balancing as the waves were coming over the cap rail, she finished her job diligently.
+Go, Rachel, go!
 I finished the last hour of watch at the bow with Katie.
-We both hollered as our stomachs were filled with butterflies and our bodies were drenched with salty water.
+We both hollered as our stomachs were filled with butterflies, and our bodies were drenched with salty water.
 Exhausted and ready for bed, I came down below and walked into my room to find Sam B. sleeping in the strangest position.
 She had constructed a barrier on the side of her bed out of our personal bags and boat safety gear so that she wouldn’t fall out.
-I chuckled a bit to myself, because I understood her struggle.
-The morning came quickly and the sensational chef Abby Cohen served sesame noodles for lunch.
+I chuckled a bit to myself because I understood her struggle.
+The morning came quickly, and the sensational chef, Abby Cohen, served sesame noodles for lunch.